morriswa/salon-service/README.md

 MySQL Database directly.

 This was done for several reasons. <br>
-All frameworks support HTTP requests so providing a web service maximizes compatibility with front-end frameworks (Including Vanilla JS).
+All frontend frameworks support making HTTP requests so providing a web service maximizes compatibility with front-end frameworks (Including Vanilla JS).
-Application stability and security can be enhanced by providing a layer between the UI and DB that abstracts away business logic and all sensitive configuration information.
+Application stability and security can be enhanced by providing an additional layer between the UI and DB that abstracts away business logic and all sensitive configuration information.
 Additionally, thanks to the rich Java community, this Microservice